AckerlyXu/heima/articles/notification-hubs/notification-hubs-chrome-push-notifications-get-started.md

 * [Send a push notification to your Chrome App](#send)
 * [Additional functionality & capabilities](#next-steps)

+>[!NOTE]
->[AZURE.NOTE] Chrome app push notifications are not generic in-browser notifications - they are specific to the browser extensibility model (see [Chrome Apps Overview] for details).
+> Chrome app push notifications are not generic in-browser notifications - they are specific to the browser extensibility model (see [Chrome Apps Overview] for details).
 In addition to the desktop browser, Chrome apps run on mobile (Android and iOS) through Apache Cordova.
 See [Chrome Apps on Mobile] to learn more.

 Configuring GCM and Azure Notification Hubs is identical to configuring for Android, since [Google Cloud Messaging for Chrome] has been deprecated and the same GCM now supports both Android devices and Chrome instances.